A subsidiary is a form of business opened by a foreign company in Estonia with a majority of share capital owned by it.

 Another requirement for registering a subsidiary in Estonia is to register for VAT and for Central Sick Fund of Estonia.
 The last step is only for the subsidiaries which will hire personnel.

-The activities of a subsidiary set up by a foreign company in Estonia can be the same as those of the parent company, however, it can also undertake additional activities and thus adjust to the market conditions in this country.
+The activities of a subsidiary set up by a foreign company in Estonia in 2021 can be the same as those of the parent company, however, it can also undertake additional activities and thus adjust to the market conditions in this country.
 From this point of view, the subsidiary is more flexible than the branch office which is bound to complete the same undertakings as its parent company.

 The subsidiary can be used for completing trading activities, for operating in the retail sector where it can sell various goods, or it can be used by holding companies seeking to own shares in an Estonian company.